Payment systems explained

 - The Bank is a participant in the LVTS and the ACSS, settling amounts owing to or from itself and to or from the Government of Canada.

-- The Bank has strong links to the Canadian Payments Association, which operates Canada's national payments systems.
+- The Bank has strong links to Payments Canada, which operates Canada's national payment systems.